Exclusive-CV/OPVD/README.md

 # OPVD: Optimizable Prompt Learning for Code Vulnerability Detection
 Hi there, welcome to this page!

-The page contains the code  used in the paper.
+The page contains the code  used in the paper (OPVD: Optimizable Prompt Learning for Code Vulnerability Detection).

 ### Requirements:
 * Pytorch <br>